sagemath/trac_to_gh/Issue 6641.md

 # Issue 6641: switch the poset antichains method to use GenericBacktracker and add antichains_iterator.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6641

 Original creator: saliola